PrimeTimeTran/next-blog/data/blog/mobile requirements.md

 ---
 draft: false
 date: '2023-05-10'
-title: 'Fundamental Mobile Developer Skills'
+title: 'Guide: Fundamental Mobile Developer Skills'
-tags: ['mobile']
 summary: 'A list of the necessary skills to qualify as a mobile develop in a framework'
+tags: ['guide', 'mobile']
 bibliography: references-data.bib
 canonicalUrl:
 ---